Angelmouse

-Angelmouse is a British children's television programme which was produced and broadcast by the BBC.
+Angelmouse is a 1999 British children's television programme which was produced and broadcast by the BBC, based on a character created by author and illustrator Rodney Peppé.
+The character is a cheeky cartoon mouse who had demonstrated caring for others and other positive social values.

 It was aired on CBBC and CBeebies (both the separate channel and CBeebies on BBC One and BBC Two).
 It has also been broadcast on ABC Kids.
 It started from 27 September 1999 and ended on 31 March 2000.

-There are also Angelmouse books and plush toys available in the United Kingdom.
+There were also Angelmouse books and plush toys available in the United Kingdom.